Bad Breath (Halitosis) (cont.)

 - removing dentures at night and cleaning them thoroughly before placing them back in the mouth,

-- seeing a dentist at least twice a year.
+- dental check-up at least twice a year.

 - Keep the mouth moist by